 8. HOW MUCH DO I GET PAID,AND ARE MY NEEDS TAKEN CARE OF WHILE I AM WITH YOU?

-Some bands do receive compensation for being involved in elements of the tour beyond just their performance, and some bands do receive stipends based on their role in the Tour Events.
+Some bands may receive enhanced support for being involved in elements of the tour beyond just their performance, and some bands may also receive enhanced support based on their role in the Tour Events.
 Specific details will be worked out with each band that is selected after they have been notified of their selection.

-However, Recommended Applicants who apply are given a code that waives that fee.
-For a Recommended Artist there is only the smaller fee of $20.00 for the background check that is required with each application.
-This fee covers the cost of the due diligence screening our community partners expect us to do.
+However, Recommended Applicants who apply are given a code that reduces that fee.
+For a Recommended Artist there is only a smaller fee of $25.00 for the in house background check, review, and vetting that is required to process an application.
+Again this is the fee that covers the cost of administration, materials, and the due diligence screening our community partners expect us to do.
 Many of these agencies work with underage clientele, and our service with them will put us in contact with these clients both on and off the stage.
-It's necessary for us to check government and criminal data bases in order to assure we are carrying artists appropriate for that kind of setting.
+It's often necessary for us to check government and criminal data bases in order to assure we are carrying artists appropriate for that kind of setting.

 The Extreme Tour does not charge the cities we visit in order to host an event, the events are free to attend, and there are no “buy ons” for selected artists.
-The relatively small amount raised from application fees helps supplement the limited charitable giving that the Extreme Tour does receive in order to execute the necessary review and vetting, and to produce this effort.
+The relatively small amount raised from application fees covers the part of this process that the limited charitable giving, that the Extreme Tour does receive, does not.

-We will select approximately 150-200 artists to potentially participate on one of up the teams currently planned in about 15 different countries.
+We plan to select approximately 100-150 artists to potentially participate on one of the teams currently planned in up to about 15 different countries.
 The first round of selections begins in April, and a second round of selections begins in May and concludes by mid-June.
 If slots reopen, further rounds of selections occur throughout the tour schedule as they are deemed necessary.
-All applications must be submitted by no later than May 31, 2018.
+All applications must be submitted by no later than May 31, 2019.
 Artists desiring to travel with the Extreme Tour internationally will need to have all necessary current legal identification and documentation that their government requires in order for them to travel or perform internationally.

-While there is a public application page online that any artist can file an unsolicited application through, the Extreme Tour also maintains a small A&R Team that is tasked with looking for talent they believe would possibly be a good fit for the roster.
+While there is a public application page online that any artist can file an unsolicited application through during certain seasons, the Extreme Tour also maintains a small A&R Team that is tasked with looking for talent they believe would possibly be a good fit for the roster.
 Our team looks for these artists at festivals, through referrals from former artists on our roster, and online.
 When a member of this team finds an artist they think might be appropriate, they engage in a dialog with that artist, encouraging them to research the tour and consider filing an application.
-Artists can not request a recommendation.
-They must be approached by our team or referred by a former artist or industry partner.
+Artists can not typically simply request a recommendation.
+They usually must be approached by our team or referred by a former artist or industry partner.

 The Extreme Tour application process is a competitive one with the Selection Panel choosing, by vote, the best of all applicants (in their subjective opinion).
 Historically, we have selected applicants that were recommended by our A&R Team at a rate of about 4 to 1 over applicants with no recommendation.